 As I was researching some of the best robo-advisors I came across one that had previously only been available in Canada, Wealthsimple.
-As of earlier this year they have now crossed the border, and are now available to U.S. users (You can also get up to a $100 sign-up bonus as a reader of Bible Money Matters).
+As of earlier this year they have now crossed the border, and are now available to U.S. users (You can also get up to a $10,000 managed for free as a reader of Bible Money Matters).

 Wealthsimple is a hot company, and there is a lot to like about this newer online investment manager.